Mont St Michel Normandy, France Travel Guide

 Photography is generally permitted for personal use, yet always be respectful of privacy.
 Avoid sensitive conversation topics.

 France is a country progressive regarding LGBTQ+ rights.
-Discrimination based on orientation or their their identity is prohibited by law.
+Discrimination based on orientation or their who someone is prohibited by law.

-Make sure to greet people in shops and waiters.
+Always greet shopkeepers and waiters.
 A simple "Bonjour" opens doors.
 Keep hands visible during meals.
-Service is included in restaurant bills.
+Service is part of restaurant bills.
 The French are proud of their language; any effort to speak it is appreciated.

-Mont Saint-Michel has unique challenges for travelers with mobility needs due to its historic structure.
+Mont Saint-michel-Michel has unique challenges for travelers with mobility needs due to its historic structure.

 Mont Saint-Michel is inherently challenging for mobility-impaired travelers due to its medieval design.

-The new footbridge and "Passeur" shuttle bus offer accessible access to mont Saint-michel-michel.
+The new footbridge and "Passeur" shuttle bus offer accessible access to mont Saint-michel.

-Information at the Abbey or visitor center may be available in alternative formats if requested.
+Information at the Abbey or visitor center may be available in alternative formats upon request.

-Contact the Mont Saint-Michel Tourist Office directly before your visit for certain information.
+Contact mont Saint-michel Saint-Michel Tourist Office directly in advance of your visit for certain information.

 The Abbey and upper village areas have restricted accessibility.
 Plan your visit carefully by checking the official Mont Saint-Michel website or contacting their tourist office for detailed, current information before your trip.